adityakmehrotra/Bayes-Rule-with-Forecasting/README.md

 # Bayes-Rule-with-Forecasting
 Using R to implement Bayes Rule with Forecasting.
+I will be implementing Bayes Rule on an example situation.

 ## Overview
 The following document will use R to implement the Bayes Rule with Forecasting on a given Situation